WeWork Labs Startup Stages

 Our transcontinental reach is what sets us apart.
-Wherever you are based or visit (through our Satellite Program), our goal is to provide the same high-caliber, personalized experience across the globe.
+Wherever you are based or visit, our goal is to provide the same high-caliber, personalized experience across the globe.
 That means that no matter what stage you are at, you have access to stage-specific resources at any Lab visited.

 Through our Member Portal, you have online access as well.
 You view Calendars for "in my lab", events "near me" and global events.
 You can also Connect to other Members, discover Discounts, read WeWork Labs Insider and have access to Learning Sessions powered and taught by some of the smartest people in the industry.

 We've identified three distinct stages that are accompanied with exclusive content, learning lessons and mentorship: